rd9437/Telegram-MeteoMaster-Bot/README.md

 http://t.me/meteomaster_bot

-This repository hosts the source code for WeatherBot, a Telegram bot that provides current weather information for cities worldwide.
+This repository hosts the source code for Meteo Master, a Telegram bot that provides current weather information for cities worldwide.
 This bot uses the OpenWeatherMap API to fetch real-time weather data.

 ## How to Use